OceaneCsn/CO2_root_networks_inference/README.md

 ## Data

-The folder `Data` contains phenotypic observations and expression counts under the combinatorial design in csv format.
+The folder `Data` contains phenotypic observations and expression counts under the combinatorial design in csv format. `Data/Candidates` contains the phenptypes of the candidate genes identified in GRN inference.

 ## Phenotypic analysis

 Contains the code for biomass, N content, Fe content, and N absorption plots under the combinatorial design.
+It also contains the code for the validation of candidate genes (genotype x CO2 interaction tests, and figure).

 ## Transcriptomic analysis